shylaclark/ndlpt-notes/docs/fibers.md

 ## Silk

-## Silk 'n Ivory
+## Silk & Ivory
-* [Silk n' Ivory](https://www.brownpaperpackages.com/Silk-and-Ivory/Default.asp) is my favorite fiber right now.
+* [Silk & Ivory](https://www.brownpaperpackages.com/Silk-and-Ivory/Default.asp) is my favorite fiber right now.
 It's thick, strong, plush, and bouncy with excellent coverage.
 * Available in 244 colors, with many more to come.
 * Canvas sizes: #13, #14, #16, or #18
 * Needle size: 24